blackheaven/blackheaven.github.io/content/2023-06-04_abaks-initial-requirements.md

 Note: many shortcuts will be taken, for example, I won't detail all the tests done (except if U get requests on this point), I will also use a file-based event store, without projections.

+The basic idea is to log a bunch of entries (expected and actual), when they match, they are "validated", otherwise the entry should be somehow "fixed".

 Let's start this series with the basic requirements:

 * I should start a _Period_ with a _name_ (i.e. "June 2023"), start and stop dates, an _initial balance_